rhubarbgroup/redis-cache/README.md

 ## Replication & Clustering

-To use Replication, Sharding or Clustering, make sure your server is running PHP7 or higher (HHVM is not supported) and you consulted the [Predis](https://github.com/predis/predis) or [PhpRedis](https://github.com/phpredis/phpredis) documentation.
+To use Replication, Sharding or Clustering, make sure your server is running PHP7 or higher and you consulted the [Predis](https://github.com/predis/predis) or [PhpRedis](https://github.com/phpredis/phpredis) documentation.

 Please see the [replication & clustering wiki page](https://github.com/rhubarbgroup/redis-cache/wiki/Replication-&-Clustering) for more information.